With new challenges abounding, private foundations should proactively focus on their year-end tax strategies to prepare for 2022.

 Similar to public charities, private operating foundations provide better tax treatment for donors than private foundations and aren’t subject to the minimum required distribution.

-Both tests must be met in three of the four most recent tax years or in the aggregate over those four years.
-Private foundations seeking to qualify as a private operating foundation should project if they’ll pass the tests and determine if any steps are required before or after year-end.
+A foundation must meet both tests in three of the four most recent tax years or in the aggregate over those four years.
+Private foundations seeking to qualify as a private operating foundation should project if they’ll pass the tests and determine if they need to take any steps before or after year-end.

-Learn how to qualify for and retain your status as a private operating foundation in our article.
+Learn how to qualify for and retain your status as a private operating foundation in here.

 Conversion to a Public Charity

 Public charities provide a more favorable charitable contribution deduction threshold.
-They aren’t prohibited from engaging in certain activities with disqualified persons, from which private foundations are disallowed.
+Unlike private foundations, they aren’t prohibited from engaging in certain activities with disqualified persons.

 A foundation should consider converting to a public charity if it finds itself:

-- Consistently receiving contributions from multiple donors—not just the individual or corporation that founded the foundation
+- Consistently receiving contributions from multiple donors—not only the founding individual or corporation

 - Holding fundraising events